Mountains and Lakes in Japan

 Only in July and August, climbing to the top is allowed.

-The climber need to a good equipment.
+And, the climber need to a suitable equipment.

 Foreign tourists are increasing recently.